 By 2010 consumption of wine in the UK had increased from just 7% of alcohol volume drunk in the 1970s to over 34% and there were many more formats than the original 75cl bottles for consumers to choose from.
 Broadland have led the market in investing in the winery to meet these needs – including pouches, 18.7cl, 25cl, 1L and 1.5Lbottles,

 single serve PET cups and most recently in 2020 the introduction of a canning line.

 In 2020, we changed our name to Broadland Drinks to reflect that we are now a major international importer and exporter of wine and other drinks – with an office in the US but still operating from the BRC AA+ winery in the heart of Cawston.
-The winery looks very different today with an innovative wastewater treatment facility, automated bottling and is on the journey to being a carbon zero producer by 2030.
-The winery can produce, bottle, can and ferment both alcoholic and non-alcoholic drinks and our highly experienced team is now 160 strong.
+The site looks very different today with an innovative wastewater treatment facility, automated bottling and is on the journey to being fossil fuel free at our cawston winery by end of 2025.
+The winery can produce, bottle, can and ferment both alcoholic and non-alcoholic drinks and our highly experienced team is now 120 strong.

 .
 This league table ranks Britain’s mid-market private companies with the fastest growing international sales, measured over the last two years of available accounts.

 The core purpose of Broadland Drinks is to create brands that consumers love.
 The branded portfolio which includes market leading brands

 ow worth over £39m per year at retail sales value.
 To assist its retailer customers, Broadland continues to also supply a very efficient, reliable, high quality private label service.